-- Starts a process. - Returns a JaxbProcessInstanceResponse instance, that contains basic information about the process instance. - The prodessDefIdcomponent of the URL must conform to the following regex: [a-zA-z0-9-:\.]+ - This operation takes map query parameters (see above), which will be used as parameters for the process instance.
+- · Starts a process. - Returns a JaxbProcessInstanceResponse instance, that contains basic information about the process instance. - · Notes: - The processDefId component of the URL must conform to the following regex: [\a-zA-z0-9-:\.]+ - · Parameters: - This operation takes map query parameters (see below), which will be used as parameters for the process instance. - You can only pass basic types (as map query parameters) using this URL.
+If you want to pass complex and/or custom classes, you should use the Java Remote API instead.

-[POST] /runtime/{deploymentId}/process/{processDefId}/startform
+[POST] rest/runtime/{deploymentId}/process/{processDefId}/startform

-- Checks that exists the process idetified by prodessDefId on the given deployment and generates an URL to show the start form on a remote application. - Returns a JaxbProcessInstanceFormResponse instance, that contains the URL to the start process form. - The prodessDefIdcomponent of the URL must conform to the following regex: [a-zA-z0-9-:\.]+
+- Checks that exists the process idetified by processDefId on the given deployment and generates an URL to show the start form on a remote application. - Returns a JaxbProcessInstanceFormResponse instance, that contains the URL to the start process form. - · Notes: - The processDefId component of the URL must conform to the following regex: [\a-zA-z0-9-:\.]+